Skip to content

 The number of active users you can support is thus directly related to how much hardware your server has.
 Node.js is pretty good at managing concurrency, but once you reach a few hundred to a few thousand users, you’re going to need to scale your hardware to keep all the users in sync.

 Scaling vertically is often an expensive proposition, and you’ll always be faced with a performance ceiling of the most powerful piece of hardware you can procure.
 Additionally, vertical scaling is not elastic, so you have to do it ahead of time.
 You should consider horizontal scaling, which is better in the long run — but also significantly more difficult.
-See The scalability of your server layer section in the next chapter for details.
+Ably has a good architectural document explaining how they have approached vertical vs horizontal scalability for WebSockets.’

 What makes WebSockets hard to scale?